fanteastick/quartz-test/content/tbd/Download more storage space.md

 To make more space available to Immich (and your system), you need to extend your logical volume and filesystem.
 For example, to add 1TB:

-text

-`sudo lvextend -L +1T /dev/ubuntu-vg/ubuntu-lv sudo resize2fs /dev/ubuntu-vg/ubuntu-lv`
+`sudo lvextend -L +1T /dev/ubuntu-vg/ubuntu-lv; sudo resize2fs /dev/ubuntu-vg/ubuntu-lv`

 - Adjust the names if your volume group or logical volume have different names (use `lsblk` or `lvs` to confirm).
 - If you want to use all available space, you can use `-l +100%FREE` instead of `-L +1T`.